-Dr. Maria Montessori's first class began in 1907 and consisted of about 50 to 60 children, ages 3 to 6 years old, who lived in the slums of Rome, Italy.
-She described the ages from three to six years old as being a particularly sensitive time during which young children are especially attuned to acquiring knowledge from and about their environment.
+Dr. Maria Montessori's first class began in 1907 and consisted of between 50 and 60 children ages 3 to 6 years old who lived in the slums of Rome.

-To enrich their experience, Dr. Maria Montessori developed a "prepared environment" of child-sized furniture to adapt the surroundings to the child's natural size and behavior.
-This helped the children to feel relaxed and comfortable, the environment actually increased the children's desire to learn.
-She also developed scientifically-developed hands-on educational materials.
-Through their interaction and experience in this prepared environment, the children developed an extraordinary high level of intellectual and social ability at young ages.
+To enrich their experience, Dr. Montessori developed a "prepared environment" of child-sized furniture to adapt the surroundings to the child's natural size and behavior.
+This helped the children feel relaxed and comfortable, serving to increase the children's desire to learn.
+She also developed specialized, hands-on educational materials.
+Through their interaction and experience in this prepared environment, even these at-risk students developed an extraordinarily high level of intellectual and social ability at young ages.

-In 1913, Dr. Montessori was invited to the USA by the renowned Alexander Graham Bell.
-Among Montessori's supporters were Thomas Edison, Helen Keller, and others who were interested in this new method in education.
-Alexander Graham Bell and his wife founded the Montessori Educational Association that year, with Alexander Graham Bell as its president.
+In 1913, the renowned Alexander Graham Bell invited Dr. Montessori to the United States for a lecture series.
+Also among Montessori's early supporters were Thomas Edison, Helen Keller, and Woodrow Wilson's daughter Margaret.
+Alexander Graham Bell and his wife founded the Montessori Educational Association that year, with Bell as its president.

-During her second visit to the U.S. in 1915, Dr. Montessori was invited to participate in the World's Fair Panama-Pacific International Exhibition in San Francisco, gaining world attention with her "glass house" classroom exhibit.
-She set up a classroom at the Panama-Pacific Exposition in San Francisco, where spectators watched twenty-one children, all new to this Montessori Method, behind a glass wall for four months in what has become known as “The Glass Classroom.”
+In 1915, Dr. Montessori’s classroom exhibit at the World's Fair in San Francisco gained worldwide attention.
+Spectators watched 21 children, all new to this Montessori Method, behind a glass wall for four months in what has become known as “The Glass Classroom.”
 The only two gold medals awarded for education went to this class, and the education of young children was altered forever.

 In the years following, through the subsequent efforts and leadership of Montessori educators and leaders, Louisiana has become a leader in Montessori education in the United States in providing for a State recognized and accredited Louisiana Nonpublic Montessori School System (consisting of nonpublic Montessori schools and nonpublic Montessori teachers in Louisiana).
-Louisiana is unique in the United States in that it has a Montessori Association that works alongside the Department of Education to assure state approved quality standards in Montessori education, resulting in State accredited nonpublic Montessori schools and State credentialed nonpublic Montessori teachers.
+Louisiana is unique in the United States in that it has a Montessori Association that works alongside the Department of Education to ensure state-approved quality standards in Montessori education.